loda-lang/loda-programs/README.md

 #### maintain

 Run a maintenance for all programs in the [programs/oeis](programs/oeis) folder.
 This checks the correctness of all programs.
 Incorrect programs are removed and correct programs are minimized based on the first 250 terms of the sequence.
 In addition, the description of the sequence in the comment of the program is updated to the latest version of the OEIS database.

-Warning: when running this command for the first time, a large number of files need to be downloaded.
-After the first run, only deltas are downloaded.
+The statistics in the [stats](stats) folder and program lists are regenerated.

 #### test